StudioYves/Eindopdracht-React-Lil-Playlist/README.md

 ![](react-lil-playlist-screenshot.png)

 ## Goal
-Creating a simple music playlist in React with sorting funcitonality.
+Creating a simple music playlist in React with sorting functionality.

 ## Requirements
 - The user is able to add and delete songs.